chloeekk/chloeekk.github.io/posts/manage-images-in-obsidian/index.md

 ### 1. Copying and Pasting Images

 This is the quickest and easiest method.
 You can copy an image directly from your computer (such as a screenshot or an image from a webpage) and paste it into Obsidian’s editor.
 Obsidian will automatically save the image to the default attachments folder (usually `.obsidian/assets` or another folder you’ve specified) and generate a reference code for the image in the note.

+If you regularly add screenshots, meeting photos, or daily records to a journal, combine these attachment settings with an [Obsidian Daily Notes workflow](https://chloevolution.com/posts/obsidian-daily-notes/) so each day's images do not accumulate in the vault root.

 **Pasted Image Naming Rules**: